-To ensure that programmes address the different needs of beneficiaries across their life cycles, there need to be strong linkages between programmes of different sectors, for example cash transfers and nutrition or agriculture interventions.
+To ensure that programmes address the different needs of recipients across their life cycles, there need to be strong linkages between programmes of different sectors, for example, cash transfers and interventions related to nutrition, agriculture, health, labour market programmes (such as public works or vocational training), literacy training, efforts to increase women's financial inclusion, childcare, legal aid, disability-related services (e.g. rehabilitation, assistive devices, personal assistance, inclusive education) and support for survivors of gender-based violence.
+These linkages may simultaneously require supply-side strengthening of the provision of these services.
 An initial step could be to first determine the degree of integration or coordination that needs to take place.
 Below is a categorisation of possible degrees of integration or approaches that could be applied and the pros and cons of each approach.

 5.4.1.
-Categorisation and approaches to strengthening coordinated programmes
+Categorisation and approaches to strengthening coordinated programmes7